Patricia Parker to direct Institute for the Arts & Humanities | The Well

 Patricia Parker to direct Institute for the Arts & Humanities

-Co-chair of the University Commission on History, Race and a Way Forward and chair of the communications department, Parker has been a member of the Carolina faculty since 1998.
+Co-chair of the University Commission on History, Race and a Way Forward and chair of the communication department, Parker has been a member of the Carolina faculty since 1998.

 Patricia Parker has been named the next director of the Institute for the Arts and Humanities.
 Her four-year term will begin July 1.

-Parker, chair of the department of communication, has been a member of the Carolina faculty since 1998.
+Parker, chair of the department of communication in the College of Arts & Sciences, has been a member of the Carolina faculty since 1998.
 Communication, one of the largest departments in the division of fine arts and humanities, is home to roughly 450 majors and 50 graduate students.
 A professor of critical organizational communication studies and director of the Graduate Certificate in Participatory Research, she brings a wealth of leadership experience and engaged scholarship to the position.
 Her research and teaching focus on social justice leadership and decolonizing organizational communication processes.

 Parker co-chairs, with professor James Leloudis, the University Commission on History, Race and a Way Forward.
 As the inaugural director of faculty diversity initiatives for the College of Arts & Sciences (2012-15), she developed the College’s diversity liaison program, catalyzing a network of critically engaged faculty leaders working for equity and inclusive excellence in their respective departments.